Credit Scores

 • Apply for credit sparingly.
 Applying for multiple credit accounts within a short time period may impact your credit score.

 • Check your credit reports regularly.
-Request a free copy of your credit report and check it to make sure your personal information is correct and there is no inaccurate or incomplete account information.
-You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
-By requesting a copy from one every four months, you can keep an eye on your reports year-round.
-Remember: checking your own credit report or credit score won't affect your credit scores.
+Request a free copy of your credit reports and check them to make sure your personal information is correct and there is no inaccurate or incomplete account information.
+Free online weekly credit reports are available at www.annualcreditreport.com.
+Remember: checking your credit reports or credit scores won't affect your credit scores.

 If you find information you believe is inaccurate or incomplete, contact the lender or creditor.
-You can also file a dispute with the credit bureau that furnished the report.
+You can also file a dispute with the credit reporting agency (Equifax, Experian and/or TransUnion) about something wrong on your credit report.
 At Equifax, you can create a myEquifax account to file a dispute.
 Visit our dispute page to learn other ways you can submit a dispute.

 Free Credit Score